Mulugeta972/DAB111_Final_Project/README.md

 # DAB111 Final Project – Group Web Page

-This project showcases our group’s work for the DAB111 course.
-It includes a Flask-based web application, organized folder structure, and a professional presentation of our team and project goals.
+This project is the final submission for the **DAB111** course.
+It demonstrates our ability to collect, process, and store data in a **SQLite database**, and present it through a **Flask-based web application**.
+The project follows a clean and organized folder structure for easy collaboration and reproducibility.

 ---